renalreg/radar/README.md

 cd radar
 ```

-Install `radar` and its dependencies:
+Install the `radar` package and its dependencies:

 ```sh
 virtualenv venv